Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Proto/Microscope/README.md

 class with a big contract and a new interface which share some of its methods with the class.
 The builder generates the adapter and wraps the existing object.

-It redirects all methods with the same signature from the interface to the object.
+It redirects all methods with the same signature from the interface to the wrapped object.

 The scope is narrower, that's why: "microscope".